 What is Automotive Digital Retailing?

 Automotive digital retailing consists of solutions – for car dealerships, marketplaces, and independent retailers – to help their business grow in the digital world.
-It is a process that enables sellers to offer buyers a fully connected and integrated experience, which makes the latter’s car-buying journey a lot more convenient.
-This includes easing everything, from customer research finance options to scheduling test drives, etc.
+It is a process that enables sellers to offer a fully connected and integrated experience to buyers, which makes the buyer’s car buying journey a lot more convenient.
+This includes easing up everything, from customer research, getting finance options, scheduling test drives, etc. Digital retailing allows customers to do a major part of the transaction online and finalize the purchase in-store.

-Through effective digital retailing, automotive businesses can merge their traditional sales and digital efforts.
+Through effective digital retailing, automotive businesses can merge their path-to-purchase seamlessly between in-person and online purchases.
 Consumers can choose to buy a car online or offline, or even start the purchasing process online and then switch to the traditional, offline approach by visiting the dealership, thus completely changing the way vehicles are sold.

 This allows you to offer a seamless experience to your buyers, streamline your sales channels, improve your customer support system, build brand image and consumer loyalty, increase sales and profit, etc. Thus, it equips your sales department to create good interpersonal relations with customers and bring in better deals.

 Automotive retail software like Cox Automotive Digital Retailing, Upstart Auto Retail, PureCars, Dabadu XRM, etc., are great options for your dealership.
-These platforms help retailers sell cars online, as they assist in delivering an effortless research experience, consistent buying experience, easy finance options, etc.
+These platforms are a great help to retailers for selling cars online, as they assist in delivering an effortless research experience, consistent buying experience, easy finance options, etc.

 Benefits of Automotive Digital Retail for Dealers

 Online automotive retail is quickly growing because of the convenience it offers to car buyers.
+It helps retailers deliver what customers expect – an accelerated buying experience.
 People can now use their mobile phones or computers to check out cars, even order them online, and get finance options, all from the comfort of their couch!
 If the curiosity bug bites them, your prospects could even book appointments at local dealerships to check cars out in person.

-The main reason why this trend is booming is because of improved technology.
-The internet has made it easy for consumers to find attractive car deals, which means they’re more likely to buy online than in person.
+The main reason why this trend is successful is because of improved technology.
+The internet has made it easy for consumers to find attractive deals on cars, which means they’re more likely to buy online than in person.
+Digital retailing is an all-in-one sales process that allows customers to have a streamlined online buying experience, and retailers gain high-quality leads.
+It helps you have a customer-centric approach through the sales process.

 We’ll let the numbers speak for the rise in online car sales: